 Human Trafficking is a threat looming over humanity.
 It single-handedly defeats the impetus exerted on promotion of human rights and incites its perpetrators to challenge the criminal justice mechanism of the nation.
 In times of conflict, the traffickers exploit the trouble-torn circumstances to latently promote their venomous activities.
-Out of the various kinds of trafficking, sex trafficking is the most visibly egregious part of the problem.
+Out of the various kinds of trafficking, sex trafficking is one of the most evidently egregious part of the problem.
 The vulnerability of women and girl child makes them easy targets and the anomic situation does not allow the law enforcement mechanisms to come to their rescue.
 In this paper, an attempt has been made to understand the plight of women and girl child in armed conflict situations by building a simplified definition of trafficking and pin pointing the factors that contribute to this evil.

 Key Words: Organized Crime, Armed Conflict, Enslavement, Forced Pregnancy, Areas of Transit, Traffickers, Male-dominated Society.

+National Law University and Judicial Academy Amingaon, Assam INDIA

+Introduction
-1. National Law University and Judicial Academy Amingaon, Assam INDIA Introduction Human Trafficking is the coerced movement of people1 perpetrated by the host to the destination states or countries mainly for the purposes of sexual slavery, labour exploitation, marriage, begging, services as child soldiers, organ trafficking, etc. Article 3a of the anti-trafficking protocol attached to the Convention of Transnational Organized Crime defines trafficking as 1DAVID A. FEINGOLD, HUMAN TRAFFICKING, Foreign Policy, 26-30, (2005).

-the recruitment, transportation, transfer, harbouring, or receipt of persons by use of threat or force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power, or of a vulnerable position or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.2 This definition is meant to provide a consensus and consistency around the world on the phenomena of human trafficking.
+Human Trafficking is the coerced movement of people perpetrated by the host to the destination states or countries mainly for the purposes of sexual slavery, labour exploitation, marriage, begging, services as child soldiers, organ trafficking, etc. Article 3a of the anti-trafficking protocol attached to the Convention of Transnational Organized Crime describes trafficking recruitment, the transportation, transfer, harbouring, or receipt of persons by use of threat or force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power, or of a vulnerable position or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+This description is meant to deliver a consensus and consistency around the globe on the phenomena of human trafficking.

 With the advent of globalization, transnational crimes have gained impetus as the current world conditions have credited increased demand & supply.
-However, it would be wrong to conclude that it is only with globalization that trafficking in persons became a fast growing organized and transnational Historically, population movements have been an enduring component of the human civilization.
-While migration is believed to be the brighter side3 of this population movement, trafficking is viewed as the darker side.
+However, it would be wrong to conclude that it is only with globalization that trafficking or trading in persons became a rapidly increasing organized and multinational crime.
+Historically, population movements have been an enduring component of the human civilization.
+While migration is believed to be the brighter side of this population movement, trafficking is viewed as the darker side.
 There is a hair line of difference between the two.
 Thus, the tale of human trafficking can be found immortalized in historical lithographs & paintings.

-Out of the various types of human trafficking, sex trafficking is the most visibly egregious part of the problem but they are at the tip of an iceberg of the massive international problem of human trafficking that encompasses many diverse forms of exploitation.
-A victim of sex trafficking might not only be the sex slave of the possessor4 but might be subject to other kinds of services that obliges the whims and fancies of the possessor.
+Out of the various types of human trafficking, sex trafficking is one of the most visibly egregious part of this vast issue but they are at the tip of an iceberg of the massive international problem of human trafficking that incorporates many miscellaneous forms of abuse and exploitation.
+A victim of sex trafficking might not only be the sex slave of the possessor but might be subject to other kinds of services that obliges the whims and fancies of the possessor.
 Thus, the fundamental human rights of such victims are curtailed and they are alienated from the society.
-The trafficking network is so huge, well organized and efficiently planned that it becomes difficult for the law enforcement agencies to take steps towards rescuing the victims of this illegal trade.
-The root of this crime can emerge from any part of the society, and therefore requires people to be argus-eyed in order to nip the problem from its bud.
-Previously, the veil of ignorance made the identification of this crime formidable.